 Worship in One’s First Language

 Episcopalians believe that Christians should be able to worship God and read the Bible in their first language, which for most Episcopalians, is English, rather than Latin or Greek, the two earlier, “official” languages of Christianity.
-Yet the Book of Common Prayer has been translated into many languages, so that those Episcopalians who do not speak English can still worship God in their native tongue.
+The Book of Common Prayer has been translated into many languages, so that those Episcopalians who do not speak English can also worship God in their native tongue.

 The Book of Common Prayer

 The present prayer book in the Episcopal Church was published in 1979.
-Many other worship resources and prayers exist to enrich our worship, but the Book of Common Prayer is the authority that governs our worship.
-The prayer book explains Christianity, describes the main beliefs of the Church, outlines the requirements for the sacraments, and in general serves as the main guidelines of the Episcopal life.
+Many other worship resources and prayers exist to enrich our worship, but the Book of Common Prayer is the mainstay of our worship.
+The prayer book describes the main beliefs of the Church, provides services for prayer and the sacraments, and in general shapes our lives as Episcopalians.

 Scripture, Tradition, and Reason

-The Anglican approach to reading and interpreting the Bible was first articulated by Richard Hooker, also in the 16th Century.
+The Anglican approach to reading and interpreting the Bible was first articulated by Richard Hooker in the 16th Century.
 While Christians universally acknowledge the Bible (or the Holy Scriptures) as the Word of God, what the Bible says must always speak to us in our own time and place.

-The Church, as a worshiping body of faithful people, has for two thousand years experienced God’s love and Jesus’ presence, and what these Christians have said to us through the centuries about the Bible is critical to our understanding it in our own context.
-The traditions of the Church in interpreting Scripture connect all generations of believers and give us a starting point for our own understanding today.
+The Church, as a worshiping body of faithful people, has for two thousand years experienced God’s love and Jesus’ presence through scripture and life together.
+The resulting beliefs and practices handed down to us though the years form our tradition and provide a starting point for our own understanding today.

 Episcopalians believe that every Christian must build an understanding of, and relationship with, scripture.
 To do that, we use our own experience and the intelligence God has given us, which we refer to as “reason.”
 Based on the text of the Bible itself, and what Christians have taught us about it through the ages, we then must sort out our own understanding of it as it relates to our own lives.